Bladder Health Tips for Teachers

 Last Updated:

-But the thought of returning to your busy classrooms can be stressful in more ways than one.
-Today, we’re tackling one of those stressors I can actually help you with: teacher bladder health tips.
+During back-to-school time, the thought of returning to your busy classrooms can be stressful in more ways than one.
+Today, we’re tackling one of those stressors I can actually help you with: teacher bladder.

-Approximately 50% of teachers report inadequate bathroom breaks, and the resulting problems are no joke.
+Approximately 50% of teachers report inadequate bathroom breaks, and the resulting bladder issues are no joke.

 What is Teacher Bladder?